 - 1/4 teaspoon black food coloring

-- Line an 8-in. square dish with heavy-duty foil; butter foil with 1 teaspoon butter.
-Set aside.
-In a heavy saucepan, combine the sugar, corn syrup, milk, remaining butter and salt; bring to a boil over medium heat.
-Cook and stir until a candy thermometer reads 244° (firm-ball stage).
+- In a large heavy saucepan, combine sugar, corn syrup, milk, salt and remaining butter; cook and stir over medium until a candy thermometer reads 244° (firm-ball stage).

 - Remove from the heat; stir in extract and food coloring.
-Pour into prepared pan (do not scrape saucepan).
-Cool completely before cutting.
-Lift foil and candy out of pan; remove foil.
-Cut into 1-in. squares; wrap each in waxed paper.
-Yield: about 5 dozen.
+Immediately pour into prepared pan (do not scrape saucepan).
+Let stand until firm.

 Sort By :

 This is my all-time favorite Carmel recipe.
 I use anise oil for a much better flavor.
 This year I made a batch with cinnamon oil and also a batch with butterscotch flavoring and they are fabulous.